 Each room has a flat-screen TV and comfortable beds, and guests can enjoy relaxing on the delightful terrace.

-Final Thoughts on Where to Stay in Madrid
+Final Thoughts on Where to Stay around Madrid

 Madrid is a sprawling metropolis teeming with a buzzing atmosphere.
 There is so much to do in Madrid surrounding its art, architecture, cultural events, cozy cafés, and awesome restaurants and nightlife.

-We created this neighborhood guide to help you choose where to stay in Madrid based on your travel interests, whether you’re visiting Madrid with family, friends, or on a solo trip!
+We created this neighborhood guide to help you choose the best places to stay in Madrid based on your travel interests, whether you’re visiting Madrid with family, friends, or on a solo trip!

 Did we miss anything?
 Let us know in the comments below.